FelipeF-04/Stocks-app/README.md

 - Starting virtual cash: $10,000
 - Uses a RandomForest model trained on historical stock data
-- Session management keeps users logged in securely
+- Session data is stored by Flask-Session in `flask_session/` and should remain ignored
+- Run from the repo root so relative paths like `stocks_app/finance.db` resolve correctly